Key News

 Here is one that I didn't witness but was passed down to me.
 I was told it happened the patrol before I arrived in '91.

+I would like to know if anyone can confirm or deny the actual event.
+This is how I remember it being told to me.
 The ship was surfaced in heavy seas.
 It was night.
 The OOD was on the bridge and everything was rigged for red.
 PO.
 Busby requested permission from the C.O.W. to go to the bridge to relieve the watch.
 Permission was granted and he proceeded up the ladder.
 He almost made it to the top of the ladder when it all hit the fan....Click to read more

 "It's got me."...
 From Cory Curtis (11/03/07)